StarKRE22/Atomic/Docs/BestPractices/UsingCooldownInGameMechanics.md

-# 📌 Using Cooldown in Game Mechanics
+# 📌 Using Cooldown with Entities

 Below are real-world examples of using the `Cooldown` class in different gameplay scenarios.